A guide to the coding of certain activities

-5.1 This chapter provides a guide to the treatment to be applied in ANZSIC 2006 to a number of complex industry coding issues.
+This section provides a guide to the treatment to be applied in ANZSIC 2006 to a number of complex industry coding issues.
 The guidelines include the treatment to be applied to issues which cut across the whole economy, as well as those specific to particular industries.

-5.3 Government units producing goods and services (e.g. education or health) are classified to the same industry as private sector units engaged in similar activities.
+Government units producing goods and services (e.g. education or health) are classified to the same industry as private sector units engaged in similar activities.
 The Public Administration and Safety Division includes all units primarily engaged in providing legislative, executive and judicial activities; or safety activities such as defence or policing.
-For a full definition of the Public Administration and Safety Division, see Chapter 7.
+For a full definition of the Public Administration and Safety Division, see the Division definitions section.

 - Division A Agriculture, Forestry and Fishing;